IlkinSadikh/PV247-task3-550951/README.md

 - Only the left sidebar and main content are present on a tablet - the right sidebar is hidden.
 - Only the main content is shown on mobile - both the left and right sidebar are hidden.
 - The top navigation is also collapsed into a hamburger menu on both tablet and mobile.
 Clicking on the menu **doesn't** show any dropdown or anything else.
 The page is supposed to be completely non-interactive.
+- The top navigation must be always visible even when scrolling down the page.
+The same applies for the left and right sidebar - both must stay visible while scrolling.
+Moreover, the left sidebar must be scrollable as well.
+See attached screenshots for reference.
 - Basic accessibility principles must be followed, especially using HTML5 semantic tags.
 - Your solution does not need to have the same dimensions per pixel, spacing, etc., as the attached screenshot but must have the same layout of elements.
 - Decompose your solution into components, which you keep in the `./src/components` directory.
 Use accurate naming.